Religious art

 Religious art is a visual representation of religious ideologies and their relationship with humans.
 Sacred art directly relates to religious art in the sense that its purpose is for worship and religious practices.
 According to one set of definitions, artworks that are inspired by religion but are not considered traditionally sacred remain under the umbrella term of religious art, but not sacred art.

+Other terms often used for art of various religions are cult image, usually for the main image in a place of worship, icon in its more general sense (not restricted to Eastern Orthodox images), and "devotional image" usually meaning a smaller image for private prayer or worship.
+Images can often be divided into "iconic images", just showing one or more figures, and "narrative images" showing moments from an episode or story involving sacred figures.

+The use of images has been controversial in many religions.
+The term for such opposition is aniconism, with iconoclasm being the deliberate destruction of images by people of the same religion.

 Buddhist art

 Buddhist art originated on the Indian subcontinent following the historical life of Siddhartha Gautama, 6th to 5th century BC, and thereafter evolved by contact with other cultures as it spread throughout Asia and the world.

 Buddhist art followed believers as the dharma spread, adapted, and evolved in each new host country.
 It developed to the north through Central Asia and into Eastern Asia to form the Northern branch of Buddhist art.

 Buddhist art followed to the east as far as Southeast Asia to form the Southern branch of Buddhist art.

 In India, the Buddhist art flourished and even influenced the development of Hindu art, until Buddhism nearly disappeared in India around the 10th century due in part to the vigorous expansion of Islam alongside Hinduism.